Corf/ICanDoDevOpsMe/README.md

 ## 🧰 Prerequisites

 - Azure DevOps organization and project
+- The files and folders in this repo, minus the .git directory, in the project's git repo
 - Azure Resource Manager service connection (e.g., `ThisIsAServiceConnection`)
 - PowerShell 7+ and Azure CLI (for local testing)
 - Update `Create-Environment.ps1` with your values